 It looks like the time of the curved TV is coming to an end.
-Samsung was the only manufacturer left making them, but in 2020 there were only a handful in its lineup and we don't yet know if they will be available in 2021.
+Samsung was the only manufacturer left making them and it doesn't look like any will release in 2021.

 We've been testing curved TVs since 2015 and we've gone on to review 75.
 LG, Panasonic and Sony were making curved TVs back then, but they didn't believe in the tech to quite the same degree as Samsung.
 Between them, LG, Panasonic and Sony only made nine of the 75.

 The subtly angled glass is different and alluring, and makes a good living room talking point.
-In this guide we'll explain whether that slight curve also increases reflections, if there are any real benefits beyond an attractive, distinctive design, and show you which of the curved sets still available are worth owning.
+In this guide we'll explain whether that slight curve also increases reflections and if there are any real benefits beyond an attractive, distinctive design.

 The gently angled screen on the curved TV design was supposed to draw you in and add immersion; that was the promise when they debuted.

 It's the same principle as IMAX screens, though they have added benefit of being colossal; the London Waterloo IMAX screen measures 26 metres by 20 metres.
 A curved display that gargantuan almost envelops you, drawing you into the picture while making it easier to make out objects in your peripheries.

 Even the biggest curved TV can't hope to match that level of immersion.
 Having an angled screen does increase the field of view, but only very slightly.

 It's not always easy to predict whether a TV will score highly for picture quality in our tests.
 Brand and price can give some indication, but we've seen plenty of expensive sets from household names come up short.